Paris buns

 Paris buns are a sweetened breadlike cake similar to scones.
+They are typically decorated with currants or pearl sugar nibs.
 A recipe from an 1881 cookbook refers to Paris buns as "Scotch" and says that three of the buns cost a penny.
+They used to be popular in Belfast, Northern Ireland as well as in western Scotland, or in poorer regions.